 What is a Section 125 plan?

-The Internal Revenue Service recognizes the following benefits as qualifying under Section 125 plans1:
+The (IRS) Internal Revenue Service marks the following benefits as qualifying under the Section 125 plan:

 Who Doesn’t Qualify for Section 125?

-- Owners of more than 2% of the S company.
+- Owner of more than 2% of the S firm

 How to set up a Section 125 Plan?

-Creating a Section 125 plan can be complicated, so it’s best to consult with a benefits professional or attorney to make sure everything is done properly and in accordance with the law.
+Creating a Section 125 plan can be complicated, but it is beneficial to consult with a professional to ensure everything is done correctly and on the radar of the law.

-There are a few things you’ll need to do to get your Section 125 plan up and running, so read up on the rules and regulations first.
-Here’s a high-level look at what goes into creating a Section 125 plan.
+There are a few more things you’ll need to do to get your Section 125 plan up and running.
+You need to remember and follow the rules and regulations.
+Below is an overview look at what goes into creating a Section 125 plan:

-- Inform your staff that a Section 125 cafeteria plan is available.
+- Inform your staff that a Section 125 cafeteria plan has been generated.

-- Work with a third-party administrator (TPA) to manage your Section 125 plan and claims.
+- Planning with a third-party administrator (TPA) to manage your Section 125 plan and claims.

-You must conduct yearly nondiscrimination testing after you begin providing your Section 125 plan.
+You must conduct yearly non-discrimination testing after providing your Section 125 plan.
 In case of an audit, you should save all test results on file.

-Your organization’s nondiscrimination plan must satisfy these three tests:
+Your company’s non-discrimination plan must pass these three tests:

-There should be no special accommodations made in the plan for the company’s highest-paid key workers.
+- Eligibility: No special accommodations should be made in the plan for the company’s highest-paid employee.

-The benefits and contributions you provide must be just as accessible to workers of varying income levels as eligibility does.
+- Benefits and Investments: The benefits and investments you provide must be accessible to workers of varying income levels as eligibility does

-The value of the perks you offer your key workers must not exceed 25% of the total value of the benefits you offer your employees as a whole.
+- Focus: The value of the compensation package you offer your employees must be at most 25% of the total value of the benefits you offer your employees as a whole.